jakartaee/concurrency/tck/src/main/java/ee/jakarta/tck/concurrent/framework/signaturetest/README.md

 Signature tests will be automatically run as part of the TCK via the `ee.jakarta.tck.concurrent.spec.signature` project.

 This project will deploy a servlet application to the Jakarta EE Server.
-The servlet that will run the signature test using the signaturetest framework from the Platform TCK.
+The servlet runs the signature test using the signaturetest framework from the Platform TCK.

 TCK Users will only need to set a single JVM property `-Djimage.dir=<path-your-app-server-has-access-to>`.
 This directory will be populated with class files extracted from the JDK modules.